1300 246 637 (AGoodSleep)

 What Causes Sleep Apnoea and How To Prevent It

-Sleep apnoea is a common sleep disorder where your breathing starts and stops during the night.
+Sleep apnoea is a common sleep disorder where your breathing stops while you are asleep.

 Sleep Apnoea Causes